opulencephp/docs/console-basics.md

 <h4 id="composerupdate">composer:update</h4>
 A common task is updating composer and dumping the autoload.
 Instead of having to run these commands manually, just run `php apex composer:update`.

-<h4 id="encryptiongeneratekey">encryption:generatekey</h4>
+<h4 id="encryptiongeneratepassword">encryption:generatepassword</h4>
-Good encryption requires a secret key.
-Use this command to generate that key.
-Calling this will update the key that appears in `config/environment/.env.app.php`.
-Passing a `--show` option will instead only show a new key, not update the config.
+The [cryptography library](cryptography#encryption) uses a password, from which cryptographic keys are derived to encrypt and decrypt data.
+This command uses a <a href="https://en.wikipedia.org/wiki/Cryptographically_secure_pseudorandom_number_generator" target="_blank">CSPRNG</a> to generate a password that can be used with the encryption library.
+Calling this will update the password that appears in `config/environment/.env.app.php`.
+Passing a `--show` option will instead only show a new password, not update the config.

 <h4 id="frameworkflushcache">framework:flushcache</h4>
 Opulence has an internal cache for several of its components: